jzohrab/DbMigrator_Demo/README.md

 ## Database migrations

-The database migrations are handled with DbMigrator, run in a virtualenv in `tools`.
+The database migrations are handled with DbMigrator from the project root.

 Set everything up and run the first round of migrations:

 ```
-$ virtualenv venv
-$ source venv/bin/activate
-$ make init
+# Assuming that venv is set up:
 $ python tools/migrate.py -nsu
 ```

+Optionally, you can use the different `make db_*` entries, see the Makefile.

+Run `python tools/migrate.py --help` to see a list of migration options.